vn971/linux-color-inversion/README.md

 Technically, this transformation is the same as doing 180-degree HUE rotation combined with RGB negation.

 See below on how to enable this color transformation on Linux (compton).
-You apply such color transformation to images in GIMP: 1.Menu > Colors > HueSaturation > Hue > 180 > OK.
+You can apply it to images in GIMP: 1.Menu > Colors > HueSaturation > Hue > 180 > OK.
 2.Menu > Colors > Invert

 ## RGB shift (light bias)
 The same as RGB shift, but with a bias to "colorfullness" for dark colors (also making them less dark).

 It tends to preserve "colorfullness" a bit better than "RGB shift".
-It loses the RGB space a bit though because of taking fractionals.
+It loses the RGB space a bit though because of taking fractions.
 The "color gamut" is preserved.

-This seems to be a controversal color inversion technique, but it actually gives pretty good results for e.g. code diffs (TODO: include in screenshots).
+This seems to be a controversal color inversion technique, but it actually gives pretty good results for e.g. code diffs (TODO: add screenshots).
 I'll write a full description later.

 ## Making it work with "compton"